Skip to Content

 UNIVERSITY SAFETY SERVICE

-FEBRUARY-MARCH TRAINING PROGRAMME
+TRAINING PROGRAMME TO EASTER 2025

 The Safety Training programme for this academic year is available on the University Safety Service Training webpage.
 The full range of courses can be booked via iTrent Employee Self-Service.